cloudfoundry/diego-design-notes/README.md

 The slide-deck (in Apple .keynote format) is available [here](https://drive.google.com/file/d/0BzowTjPNRrlzWEJtSzJBWThLc0k/edit?usp=sharing)

+** Much of this document is severely out of date.
+We're working on putting together something up-to-date and comprehensive.**

+For now, you can peruse Diego's Receptor [API docs](https://github.com/cloudfoundry-incubator/receptor/tree/master/doc).
+The API docs include a high-level picture of what Diego does.

 # Diego Design Notes

 These are design notes intended to convey how the various components of Diego communicate and interrelate.
 It is not comprehensive and is not guaranteed to be up-to-date.
 If you find something that you suspect is not up-to-date please open an issue.